abhishkgoel/Coding-bots/README.md

 :: Paste your Gemini API Key
 set "GEMINI_API_KEY=<PASTE YOUR GEMINI API KEY HERE>"
-4. Run the ApplicationWith the environment variables set, start the application with a single command:python app.py Your default web browser will automatically open to http://127.0.0.1:5001, and you can start creating passes.
+4. Run the ApplicationWith the environment variables set, start the application with a single command:python app.py Your default web browser will automatically open to http://127.0.0.1:5001, and you can start creating passes..